Madeline-Lea/musicPlayerInVanillaJS/README.md

 	play = It stop and resume the music on playing.

-	next  Change the song to next one.
+	next = Change the song to next one.

+## How to add songs into the Player.

+To insert a new song on queue you need to add your song in a array called "songs" and change something

+	const songs = ["intoToDust", "you", "videoTape"];

+	// I highly recommend to put a name like camelPhase.

+	let songIndex = 2